rkeshri04/todo-reminder/README.md

-# Todo Reminder with Virtual Companions 🐾 🤖 🚗
+# Todo Reminder with Virtual Companions 🐾 🤖

 A gamified todo list and reminder app with virtual companions that respond to your productivity.
 Complete tasks to keep your companion happy and unlock achievements!
-Choose between a pet, robot, or car theme based on your preference.
+Choose between a pet or robot theme based on your preference.

 ![Todo Reminder App Screenshot](./assets/screenshots/app-preview.png)